-CIS cultivates deep collaborations between the Institute and research partners in Africa, connecting MIT faculty and students to centers of excellence and innovation across the Continent.
+CIS cultivates deep collaborations with research partners in Africa, connecting MIT faculty and students to centers of excellence and innovation across the Continent.

 It’s projected that by 2100 over a third of the world’s population will reside in Africa — highlighting its growing impact and influence on the global stage.
 To uphold MIT’s role as a future-facing institution, CIS aims to build upon its current partnerships while fostering new strategic collaborations in the region.